cloud-devops-enthusiast/Microsoft-Azure/Azure Services/Azure Active Directory.md

 ![Image 1](https://github.com/cloud-devops-enthusiast/Microsoft-Azure/blob/1498de1802ded82db43c7e275c9543ef136b22ae/Images/azure-active-directory-a3b1df09.png)

+Azure Active Directory (Azure AD) is one of the most important and critical services of Azure, which is a Platform as a Service offering from Microsoft Azure.
+Azure AD provides more safe and secure access to the resources for organizations and individuals by:

+- Provisioning and de-provisioning the users
+- Managing Users and Groups
+- Monitoring the Sign-ins
+- Creating and Managing the Policies
+- Configuring the Multi-Factor Authentication (MFA)
+- Extending the On-Premises Active Directory to the Cloud
+- Integrating with the other SaaS Applications
+- Configuring the Conditional Access for Users and Devices

 **Azure Directory Concepts**

 - *Identity:* Identity is a set of attributes making it an object which can be authenticated.
 Identity can be considerably anything, such as a user with a username and password, a device, an application, or a service.
 As application or A server, that requires some kind of authentication to access these resources, by using some secret keys or certificates.
 Azure AD is the product in back which is responsible for the authentication of these identities.